openqasm/openqasm/source/language/openpulse.rst

 The signal network may enable the compiler to restructure the signal in a way that better maps to available hardware.
 For example, if the hardware is capable of providing support for a ``carrier``, it may natively represent a signal of the form ``mix(envelope, carrier)``.
 Otherwise it may choose to rewrite the signal as a sidebanded envelope.

-The signal network may also be useful in mapping carriers to the appropriate hardware units where phases can be tracked and aggregated properly.
+Critically, compilation from the high-level programmer's perspective to the low-level hardware implementation of an OpenPulse program may be performed within the same representation.

 Channels
 --------

-Channels map to hardware resources which can play signals to manipulate a qubit or capture a signal after performing a measurement on a qubit.
+Channels model to hardware resources which can play signals to manipulate a qubit or capture a signal emitted from the target system such as a qubit measurement result.

 Within the OpenPulse grammar channels have two critical responsibilities:

-1. They are the interface between a logical ``signal`` (and correspondingly gates) to configured control hardware in the target device.
-They are representations of the exposed IO ports of the device.
+1. They are the interface between a ``signal`` (and correspondingly gates) to configured control hardware in the target system, ie., they are the representations of the system IO ports.
-2. They are responsible for maintaining a counter for the current *time* on a channel within a program's execution with respect to the global program time.
-As instructions are applied to the channel this counter is incremented.
-As each channel maintains its own clock, it is possible to apply instructions sequentially within the ``defcal`` declaration and have the ``signal``s be emitted simultaneously at runtime as determined by the ``channel``s clocks' at call time.
+2. They are responsible for representing the instantaneous *time* of the channel within a program's execution with respect to the global program time, ie., each channel represents an IO port's clock.
+As instructions are applied to the channel this clock is incremented.
+As each channel maintains its own clock, it is possible to apply instructions sequentially to channels and have the resulting ``signal``s be emitted in parallel at runtime.
+In this way channels are similar to ports in an HDL language.

 There is a many-to-many relationship between qubits and channels.
 One qubit may be controlled by multiple channels.